 It was founded under the trade name Hanseong Bank in 1897, offering retail banking services, corporate banking, international banking, and taking deposits.
 It has headquarters in Seoul and has so far 871 branches as well as 27 private wealth management service centers, and 14 branches in other countries.
 To meet the under said, the bank has approximately 21,000 employees with $341 billion as assets at the end of 2019.

 It offers retail and corporate banking services through Shinhan Bank and Jeju Bank as well as credit card services and life insurance products through Shinhan Card and Shinhan Life Insurance respectively.
 It has also been praised for its services on securities brokerage, asset management, leasing and equipment financing, private equity investments, and mobile and internet banking.

 Recorded in history to be the first modern bank in Korea, it began its operation by simply loaning money at low-interest rates from Japanese banks and in turn loaning it out to the Korean market twice the rate.
 This method of operation was highly successful due to the fact that the doubled rate was at the time still lower than it could be obtained at the time in Korea.

 3. NongHyup Financial Group

 Established in 1961 as a merger of the Agricultural Bank and Agricultural Federation, the group provides financing mortgages, personal lines of credit, corporate finance, real estate finance, and new technology finance services.
 On top of that, the bank has also ventured into life, property, and casualty insurance products.
-NongHyup has been documented as the safest bank in the bank in Korea.
+NongHyup has been documented as the safest bank in South Korea.

 The merger was established in efforts to provide a national cooperative system to assist Korean farmers at the time who suffered from insufficient resources and poor capacity, which has since proven successful in terms of growth due to a separate establishment founded solely for agri-business in 2012.
 It now operates through 1,200 branches and is ranked as the third-largest commercial lender in Korea.

 4. Hana Financial Group